ABBA: Member origins and collaboration

 Andersson wrote and submitted the song "Hej, Clown" for Melodifestivalen 1969, the national festival to select the Swedish entry to the Eurovision Song Contest.
 The song tied for first place, but re-voting relegated Andersson's song to second place.
 On that occasion Andersson briefly met his future spouse, singer Anni-Frid Lyngstad, who also participated in the contest.
-A month later, the two had become a couple.
-As their respective bands began to break up during 1969, Andersson and Ulvaeus teamed up and recorded their first album together in 1970, called Lycka ("Happiness"), which included original songs sung by both men.
-Their partners were often present in the recording studio, and sometimes added backing vocals; Fältskog even co-wrote a song with the two.
+A week later, they met again during a concert tour in southern Sweden, and soon became a couple.
+As their respective bands began to break up during 1969, Andersson and Ulvaeus teamed up and recorded their first collaborative album in 1970, called Lycka ("Happiness"), which included original songs sung by both musicians.
+Their partners were often present in the recording studio and sometimes added backing vocals; Fältskog co-wrote one of the songs.
 Ulvaeus still occasionally recorded and performed with the Hootenanny Singers until the middle of 1974, and Andersson took part in producing their records.

-Anni-Frid "Frida" Lyngstad (born 15 November 1945 in Bjørkåsen in Ballangen, Norway) sang from the age of 13 with various dance bands, and worked mainly in a jazz-oriented cabaret style.
+Anni-Frid "Frida" Lyngstad (born 15 November 1945 in Bjørkåsen in Ballangen Municipality, Norway) sang from the age of 13 with various dance bands and worked mainly in jazz-orientated cabaret music.
 She also formed her own band, the Anni-Frid Four.
 In the middle of 1967, she won a national talent competition with "En ledig dag" ("A Day Off"), a Swedish version of the bossa nova song "A Day in Portofino", which is included in the EMI compilation Frida 1967–1972.
-The first prize was a recording contract with EMI Sweden and to perform live on the most popular TV shows in the country.
-This TV performance, amongst many others, is included in the 3 1/2-hour documentary Frida – The DVD.
+The first prize was a recording contract with EMI Sweden and the opportunity to perform live on the most popular TV shows in the country.
+This TV performance, among many others, are included in the 3 1/2-hour documentary Frida – The DVD.
 Lyngstad released several schlager style singles on EMI with mixed success.
 When Benny Andersson started to produce her recordings in 1971, she had her first number-one single, "Min egen stad" ("My Own Town"), written by Benny and featuring all the future ABBA members on backing vocals.
-Lyngstad toured and performed regularly in the folkpark circuit and made appearances on radio and TV.
+Lyngstad toured and performed regularly on the folkpark circuit and made appearances on radio and TV.
 She had a second number-one single with "Man Vill Ju Leva Lite Dessemellan" in late 1972.
-She had met Ulvaeus briefly in 1963 during a talent contest, and Fältskog during a TV show in early 1968.
+She had met Ulvaeus briefly in 1963 during a talent contest and Fältskog during a TV show in early 1968.